ecmwf/metview-python/docs/api/comp_toc.rst

       - Converts missing values to numbers in a :class:`Fieldset`

     * - :func:`remove_missing_latlons`
-      - Copies a set of :class:`Geopoints`, removing missing lat/lons
+      - Removing missing lat/lons form a :class:`Geopoints`

     * - :func:`remove_missing_values`
-      - Copies a set of :class:`Geopoints`, removing missing values
+      - Removes missing values from a :class:`Geopoints`

     * - :func:`rmask`
       - Generates masks based on a radius around a point for :class:`Fieldset`